loclv/replace-text-tool-bun/README.md

 A text replacement tool that replaces text with other text in the source files instead of replacing with editor.

+Replacement configuration:

+- Match case insensitive: uppercase and lowercase letters are treated as distinct.
+For example, "Old" is not replaced with "old".
+- Not match whole word.
+For example, "oldTextTest" is replaced with "newTextTest".

 ## Usage

 To install dependencies: